Some people will tell you that having the odd drink when you’re pregnant is okay.

 If you drink while pregnant your baby could develop a fetal alcohol spectrum disorder (FASD).
 This is a term used to describe a range of alcohol-related birth defects.

-About 2 in every 100 children and young people in the UK has FASD, but it’s totally preventable.
+About 3 in every 100 children and young people in the UK has FASD, but it’s totally preventable by avoiding alcohol when pregnant or planning a pregnancy.

-- sensory difficulties, such as being overly or under sensitive to light, sound or touch
+- Sensory difficulties such as being sensitive to, and distressed by certain patterns of light, sound or touch

 More about fetal alcohol spectrum disorder